 The pronunciation of these words is attempted in (brackets).
 Some of the words, such as Bon, simply sound like you would read them in English other than they will have a tone on them.
 We are unable to put in the tones on this site, sorry.
 Others will have a sound that we have tried to attempt and give you a little clue also.

 You will see everyone is fast and prepared.
 We suggest lining up at the pump, opening the seat and the petrol cap, putting the petrol cap on the seat latch to stop the seat closing, putting my keys back the motorbike and following the cue.
 Once the bike has been filled and you have handed over your cash, put the fuel cap on and close the seat before getting any change.
 This routine helps the process for those waiting in line too.

-When needing petrol in Vietnam, we prefer you to use petrol from the petrol station as it is of better quality, and better priced, than petrol which is available on the roadside.
+When needing petrol in Vietnam, we prefer you to use petrol from the petrol station as it is of better quality, and better priced.
 It is illegal to sell petrol on the street and so vendors often put out a bottle with a colored liquid in it to advertise the fact that they have some petrol for sale but that it is tucked away hidden somewhere.
-It is best to fill up at the gas station as this fuel could be cleaner i.e no water or dirt in it.
-But it can also be contaminated.
+It is best to fill up at the gas station as this fuel could be cleaner as it can also be contaminated, i.e water or dirt.

 We understand that in extreme cases it may be necessary to buy petrol in Vietnam on the roadside but it is best avoided.
 This petrol can be mixed with other liquids and cause damage to the bikes.
 It could have water and dirt in it which may cause the engine to have problems.